SandlerWiekamp/csci310-test-repo/README.md

 This has now been changed

-I have now made another comment one more comment because I accidentally deleted my other folder while trying to fix stuff
+I have now made another comment one more comment because I accidentally deleted my other folder while trying to fix stuffjjkjk;akjfd